znck/znck.dev/src/blog/articles/2019-awesomeconf/readme.md

 Nothing against AwesomeConf.
 Even if I had something, it would have been impossible to convince Swapnil otherwise.
 That guy is crazy for awesome lists!

 Got a name!
 Lucky us, google came up with .dev TLD around then.
-But we had to wait for the public release.
-And hope nobody awesomeconf.dev during pre-release days.
+But we had to wait for the public release and hope nobody gets awesomeconf.dev during pre-release days.
 The days were hard, and the nights were long.
 Finally, we got it - [awesomeconf.dev](https://awesomeconf.dev)

 <div style="display: flex; align-items: center; justify-content: center;">
  <iframe border=0 frameborder=0 height=216 width=360 src="https://twitframe.com/show?url=https://twitter.com/VueBLR/status/1101209663834533888"></iframe>